hborlik/EV2-Engine/current_notes.md

     - Or trees in Urban environments?
     - Data based?

+A framework for both plant and building placement.
+Procedural open world scene generation.

 3. by Dec 7
     - use a tree library
     - urban models library